 Find it at Level L, Cordis Hotel, 555 Shanghai St., Mong Kok

 It’s probably quite rare for architects to rave about a restaurant’s design.
 But Alibi – Wine Dine Be Social is a special case.
-Nestled in a modern, industrial-chic space designed by Stickman Design of Dubai and Hong Kong, Alibi – Wine Dine Be Social is the perfect enclave to lounge, mingle and bond over bespoke cocktails.
-It’s aesthetic is earthy, with dashes of a rustic yet refined interior in shades of nut, oak ,grey and steel.
-Oh, and all the while tuck in a few teeming mouthfuls of Asian and European inspired fare.
+Nestled in a modern, industrial-chic space designed by Stickman Design of Dubai and Hong Kong, Alibi – Wine Dine Be Social is the perfect enclave in which to lounge, mingle, and bond over bespoke cocktails.
+Its aesthetic is earthy, with dashes of a rustic yet refined interior in shades of nut, oak ,grey and steel.
+Oh, and all the while tuck into teeming plates of Asian and European inspired fare.

 Dishes We Love: Bone Marrow & Braised Short Rib, Crispy Skinned Suckling Pig, Seafood Platter

-Why We Like It: Alibi’s ability to elevate simple Italian staples into a culinary concoction is something definitely worth not missing out!
+Why We Like It: Alibi’s ability to elevate simple Italian staples into a culinary concoction is definitely worth a try!

 Find it at Level 4, Cordis Hotel, 555 Shanghai St., Mong Kok